Admission for the January 2025 academic session is ongoing Apply Now!

 • Convert logical statements from informal language to propositional and predicate logic expressions.

-• Apply each of the proof techniques correctly in the construction of a sound argument.
+• Apply proof techniques in the construction of sound arguments.

-• Map real-world applications to appropriate counting formalisms subject to constraints on the seating arrangement.
+• Map real-world applications to appropriate counting formalisms.

 At the end of this course, students should be able to: